Information Law and Information Security considers the actual and evolving issues posed by the digital age for law and policy.

 1. critically assess and evaluate contemporary legal issues and identify lacunas in the law in the context of parties' rights and duties and remedies

-2. anticipate and critically assess the drivers of change in the legal regulation of information law in the UK, EU and internationally
+2. anticipate and critically assess the drivers of change in the legal regulation of information law in the UK and EU

-3. critically appraise and contrast UK, EU and international statutory and non-statutory bodies charged with regulating the use of IT applications and their respective roles.
+3. critically appraise and contrast UK and EU and non-statutory bodies charged with regulating the use of IT applications and their respective roles.

 4. demonstrate enhanced skills of oral and written analysis and communication in constrained circumstances.

 The implications of globalisation and IT in the context of privacy, surveillance, freedom of expression and crime.

 Role of international bodies.
 Data protection in the digital age.
 Freedom of information in the digital age.
 Computer misuse/crime and information security.
 Enforcing personality rights in cyberspace.

 3 Common Regulatory Issues